ProjecticumDlerpDs/Splicing_mouse/README.md

 Goal is to write a pipeline that can detect different types of RNA withing dataset E8.5 clusters for the determination of alternative splicing.

-#1 Data inspection with Seurat
+## Fase 1 Data inspection with Seurat
 - Load data & objectify
 - Data inspection
 - Normalization
 - Scaling
 - Principal component analysis
 - UMAP
+- Optimalisation script

-#2 Transcriptome identification & kwantification with Whippet
+## Fase 2 Transcriptome identification & kwantification with Whippet
+Fase 2 not reached yet